CAMB-DSbD/tee-morello-performance-experiments/README.md

 concern are the performance cost that these compartments will incur and their security strenghts.

-The documentation and results eported in this web page try to shed some light on these issues.
+The discussion and results reported in this web page try to shed some light on these issues.
 It  evaluates the performance costs incurred by the compartments and the strengths of the memory isolation that they provide.
-It provides links to the Git repositories that store the C and Python codes used in the evaluation and the metrics collected in CSV files.
+The report provides links to documents and to the Git repositories that store the C and Python codes used in the evaluation and the metrics collected.
+The latter are stored in collected in csv files.
-It also includes the plots of the results, a discussion of our interpretation and detailed instructions to encourage practitioners to repeat our experiments and compare their results against ours.
+It also includes tabless, plots of the results, a discussion of our interpretation and detailed instructions to encourage practitioners to repeat our experiments and compare their results against ours.